5 Tips for Designing Fireplaces with Cement or Ceramic Tile

 Design Tip 1: Define Your Style

-With so many different types of tile out there, it's always best to start by understanding what you like and what style would work for your home.
+With so many types of tile, it's always best to start by understanding what you like and what style would work for your home.

-Define your style and your home's style before deciding what tile to use.
+Define your taste and your home's styles before deciding what tile to use.
 Just because you love a tile doesn't mean it will work with the design and flow of your home.
 For example,

 • Do you like plain, solid-color tiles or patterned tiles?

-• Are you mad for muted patterns or vibrant ones?
+• Are you mad about muted patterns or passionate about vibrant ones?

 Answer these questions, and you're off to a great start.